Free Consultation (210) 777-4878

 After an accident, taking the following steps can help you preserve evidence and protect your personal injury claim:

-• Contact the police to make an accident report.
+• Contact the Austin Police Department to make an accident report.
 If your injuries allow you to briefly delay immediate medical treatment, it is helpful to remain at the scene of the accident to share your version of events with the responding officer.

 • Do not make any admissions against your own interests.
 Even if you think you were partially at fault for the accident, you should only recite the facts to the officer and not make any statements about your own fault and liability.